TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-copy-performance.md

   ownershipid="AzureData_DataFactory" />
 # Understand and Tune Performance of Copy Activity

-**Note:** If you use **Self-Hosted IR** follow the steps on the [troubleshooting guide](https://docs.microsoft.com/azure/data-factory/self-hosted-integration-runtime-troubleshoot-guide#gather-self-hosted-integration-runtime-logs-from-azure-data-factory), and take note of the **Report ID** of each IR node, to provide it with the support request.
+Troubleshoot and tune performance of copy activity using these resources.

 ## Troubleshooting performance issue

 When troubleshooting performance issues, refer to the copy status to better understand time spent from the source or destination.
 * If the greatest amount of time was spent from the source, focus on the source from IR.
 This can point to either a source side issue or a connectivity issue between the IR and Source.
 For details, refer to [Performance troubleshooting](https://docs.microsoft.com/azure/data-factory/copy-activity-performance-troubleshooting).
 * If you want to focus on the network between the IR and Source/Sink, check for any retransmission between the Integration Runtime and the Source/Sink.

+**Note:** If you use Self-Hosted IR, follow the steps in this [troubleshooting guide](https://docs.microsoft.com/azure/data-factory/self-hosted-integration-runtime-troubleshoot-guide#gather-self-hosted-integration-runtime-logs-from-azure-data-factory).
+Make sure to note the **Report ID** of each IR node to provide it with the support request.

 ## **Recommended Steps**